Home / Compare Electricity & Ga… / Guide to sustainable bui…

 Besides the construction materials, there are many other ways to ensure your home is as environmentally friendly as possible.
 Such additions can also reduce your energy bills, after some initial investment on your part.

 In Australia, our summers can be sweltering hot, especially if you can’t escape the sun.
 Before you start building, taking the seasons into account can help alleviate some of the burden electricity has on heating or cooling your house.
-The city council of Joondalup in Western Australia notes that there are a range of building design choices that can help keep your home at a comfortable temperature year-round:
+There are a range of building design choices that can help keep your home at a comfortable temperature year-round, including:

 Your location within Australia can make a difference too, based on the angle of the sun and general temperature experienced across the four seasons.
-Also, you might have natural breezes that you can take advantage of.16
+Also, you might have natural breezes that you can take advantage of in the summer months.12

 Good insulation is crucial for anyone wanting to limit their energy consumption to heat or cool their home.
-Insulation provides a barrier that keeps heat from escaping your house in winter, and from entering in summer.
+Insulation provides a barrier that keeps heat from escaping your house in winter and from entering in summer, and reduces your reliance on air-conditioning and other heating and cooling appliances.
 It works best when combined with a design that promotes passive heating and cooling.

-Before deciding on an insulation type, consider both the R value (insulation level) of the material and your local climate.18 Not all insulation materials are suited to humid or dry climates, so be sure to choose one that will be effective in your environment.
+Before deciding on an insulation type, consider both the insulation level (known as the R value) of the material and your local climate.13 Not all insulation materials are suited to humid or dry climates, so be sure to choose one that will be effective in your environment.

 Photovoltaic (PV) solar panels and batteries or solar hot water systems can significantly reduce reliance on non-renewable energy sources.
-The initial outlay for solar panels may be relatively high, but solar systems will pay for themselves over time.
-A good solar hot water system can save energy by heating water when the sun is available and storing it in a battery pack for later use.
+The initial cost for solar panels may be relatively high, but solar systems will pay for themselves over time.
+A good solar system can potentially save you money, particularly if you store solar during the day in a battery for use at night.

-Harvesting rainwater can be beneficial, especially if you use it to water a vegetable garden.
-It can save you some expense in the long term, reduce your reliance on the water supplied by the city and provide a backup water source during emergencies.
+Harvesting rainwater in tanks can save you some expense in the long term, reduce your reliance on the water supplied by the city and provide a backup water source during emergencies.

 Green walls and roofs refer to gardens covering the roofs and walls of your building.
-The New South Wales Department of Planning, Industry and Environment notes that green walls have a range of benefits, including:
+Green walls have a range of benefits, including:

 Growing your own vegetables at home can further improve your home’s sustainability if you have a ‘green thumb’ and love to garden (or even if you don’t!).
 You put the soil to use and become more self-reliant, meaning you don’t need to buy as much food from the supermarket.